hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume_group.html.markdown

 A `volume` block supports the following:

 * `capacity_pool_id` - (Required) The ID of the Capacity Pool.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `name` - (Required) The name which should be used for this volume.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `protocols` - (Required) The target volume protocol expressed as a list.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.
 Supported values for Application Volume Group include `NFSv3` or `NFSv4.1`, multi-protocol is not supported and there are certain rules on which protocol is supporteed per volume spec, please check [Configure application volume groups for the SAP HANA REST API](https://learn.microsoft.com/en-us/azure/azure-netapp-files/configure-application-volume-group-sap-hana-api) document for details.

 * `proximity_placement_group_id` - (Required) The ID of the proximity placement group.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.
 For SAP-HANA application, it is required to have PPG enabled so Azure NetApp Files can pin the volumes next to your compute resources, please check [Requirements and considerations for application volume group for SAP HANA](https://learn.microsoft.com/en-us/azure/azure-netapp-files/application-volume-group-considerations) for details and other requirements.

 * `security_style` - (Required) Volume security style.
 Possible value is `Unix`.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `service_level` - (Required) Volume security style.
 Possible values are `Premium`, `Standard` and `Ultra`.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `snapshot_directory_visible` - (Required) Specifies whether the .snapshot (NFS clients) path of a volume is visible.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `storage_quota_in_gb` - (Required) The maximum Storage Quota allowed for a file system in Gigabytes.

 * `subnet_id` - (Required) The ID of the Subnet the NetApp Volume resides in, which must have the `Microsoft.NetApp/volumes` delegation.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `throughput_in_mibps` - (Required) Throughput of this volume in Mibps.

 * `volume_path` - (Required) A unique file path for the volume.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `volume_spec_name` - (Required) Volume specification name.
 Possible values are `data`, `log`, `shared`, `data-backup` and `log-backup`.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Application Volume Group.

 * `export_policy_rule` - (Required) One or more `export_policy_rule` blocks as defined below.

 * `data_protection_replication` - (Optional) A `data_protection_replication` block as defined below.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `data_protection_snapshot_policy` - (Optional) A `data_protection_snapshot_policy` block as defined below.